Chiquis Rivera sang to a bad man

 In the television space, the Chiquis participated very animatedly in the section The Play List, with Gabriel Coronel.
 In the dynamic, the conductor asked him what song of his creation he recommended to listen to in certain situations.

 “I love singing about heartbreak.
-I do not like to sing a lot about love, but a new love song is coming, “he said.
+I don’t like to sing a lot about love, but a new love song is coming, “he said.

 SEE THE HOT PHOTOS OF CHIQUIS RIVERA